 Medical Editor: John P. Cunha, DO, FACOEP

-Benzamycin (erythromycin 3%-benzoyl peroxide 5%) Topical Gel is used to treat acne.
-Erythromycin is an antibiotic; benzoyl peroxide has an antibacterial effect and a mild drying effect.
-This medication is available in generic form.
-Common side effects include mild dryness and mild peeling of the top layer of skin.
+Benzamycin (erythromycin 3%-benzoyl peroxide 5%) Topical Gel is a combination of an antibiotic and a medication that has an antibacterial effect and a mild drying effect used to treat acne.
+Benzamycin is available in generic form.
+Common side effects of Benzamycin include skin dryness, burning, stinging, tingling, itching, redness, and peeling of the top layer of skin.
 Skin irritation, itching, burning, or redness may occur, especially at the start of treatment as your body adjusts to the medication.
-Eye irritation and skin discoloration may also occur.
+Other side effects of Benzamycin include eye irritation and skin discoloration.

 Apply a dose of Benzamycin Topical Gel twice daily, morning and evening, or as directed by a physician, to affected areas after the skin is thoroughly washed, rinsed with warm water and gently patted dry.
 Avoid using harsh, abrasive, or irritating cleansers, perfumes, or cosmetics on the area being treated.
 Do not use other topical prescription or over-the-counter products on the same area at the same time unless directed to do so by your doctor.
 Benzamycin may interact with tretinoin (Retin-A).
 Other drugs may interact with Benzamycin topical.
 Tell your doctor all medications you use.
 During pregnancy, Benzamycin should be used only when prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breast-feeding.